List of contents:

 Copy your tracking ID.
 You can also find your tracking ID in your Google Analytics account at Admin tab > Tracking Info > Tracking Code and copy it.

-Paste your code.
-Inside Wordpres admin panel of your site navigate to Settings > FV Player > Sitewide Flowplayer Defaults and paste the code into Google Analytics ID field.
+Inside your WodPress Admin panel, navigate to Settings > FV Player > Setup tab > Sitewide Flowplayer Defaults and paste the code into Google Analytics ID field.
 Click Save All Changes.

 Accessing the Statistical Data

-You can find statistics for your video under: Google Analytics > Behavior > Events > Top events
+You can find the statistics for your videos under: Google Analytics > Behavior > Events > Top events

 FV Player tracks information when a user is leaving a page.
-We track seconds played (repeats), format of video (Flash/ HTML 5) and video title or file name of course.
+We track seconds played (repeats), format of video (Flash/ HTML 5) and video title or file name.